NysDevGit/PolicyInsuranceApi/README.md

 - Java JDK 17
 - Docker

-Go to the root of the application and execture docker-compose up.
+Go to the root of the application and execute "docker-compose up".

 Listening on localhost